ualibweb/SmiNav/README.md

 ### Known Limitations

 1. In the 2D depictions, stereochemistry is not shown
 2. Currently only the atom Symbols are interactive in the SMILES string.
+3. Only explict hydrogens are shown in the depictions.
+Valences are not automatically filled with H (e.g., an alcohol functional group would show up as -O, and not -OH)